GA4 Recommended Events: A Complete Guide

 method string No Google The method used to login.

-The method parameter indicates how the user logged in, e.g., Facebook, Google, Email, Phone, etc. Replace it according to the actual login method used by your users.
+The `method` parameter tells you how the user logged in — Facebook, Google, Email, Phone, etc. You replace it with whatever login methods your users actually use.

 Step 1: Push Event to the Data Layer